-SALT LAKE CITY — A federal judge dismissed James Huntsman's high-profile lawsuit against The Church of Jesus Christ of Latter-day Saints, alleging fraud in tithing.
+SALT LAKE CITY — A federal judge in California dismissed James Huntsman's high-profile lawsuit against The Church of Jesus Christ of Latter-day Saints, alleging fraud in tithing.

 In a ruling issued Tuesday, Judge Stephen Wilson rejected all of Huntsman's claims.
 But he also rejected the Latter-day Saint church's assertion that the First Amendment barred Huntsman from bringing his lawsuit in the first place.